Academic Catalog

 Some students may be eligible for employer tuition reimbursement benefits.
 Students should contact their work supervisor or human resources department to determine whether tuition reimbursement is available.

-Tuition reimbursement does not eliminate a student's responsibility to pay tuition before the start of each session.
+Tuition reimbursement does not eliminate a student's responsibility to pay tuition and fees prior to the billing due date.

 Additional Sources